kolenaIO/kolena/docs/metrics/average-precision.md

 # Average Precision

 Average precision (AP) summarizes a precision-recall (PR) curve into a single value representing the average of all precisions.
 It is generally understood as the approximation of the area under the PR curve.
-This metric ranges between 0 to 1, where a perfect model with a [precision](./precision.md) and [recall](./recall.md) of 1 scores 1.
+AP ranges between 0 and 1, where a perfect model has [precision](./precision.md), [recall](./recall.md), and AP scores of 1.
 The larger the metric, the better a model performs across different thresholds.

 !!! info inline end "Guides: Precision and Recall"